As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

-After dropping $80 and waiting a few days, it finally arrived at my doorstep.
+After dropping $80 and waiting a few days, it arrived at my doorstep.
 Inside the package was the cordless impact wrench, a battery pack, charger, belt clip and user manual.
 Everything I needed to get started.

-Since this is a ½ impact wrench, I decided to test it on something tough.
+Since this is a ½-inch impact wrench, I decided to test it on something tough.
 First lug nuts on my Honda Civic, and then I used it to take apart the entire front suspension.
 I was honestly expecting it to break halfway through the job, but it surprisingly held up just fine.

 Battery Life and Charging Speed